 This is the zone where knowing the lenders really makes a difference.
-If you have had problemes in the past or even recent minor issues a good broker may be able to find a decent loan for you.
+If you have had problems in the past, or even recent minor issues, a good broker may be able to find a decent loan for you.

 Up to 70% LTV

-The perfect customer profile for a secured loan lender is a borrower who wants to borrow up to 60% of their property value and has no credit issues at all.
-But thh reality is that most customers have some form of credit glitch which will determine the rates available.
+The perfect customer profile for a secured loan lender, is a borrower who wants to borrow up to 60% of their property value.
+They would preferably also have no credit issues at all.
+But the reality is, that most customers have some form of credit glitch which will determine the rates available.

 The good news is that up to 70% LTV there are lenders which will consider almost any bad credit scenario provided the loan appears to be affordable going forward.
 If there is plenty of equity in your property and they’re not lending , including the first mortgage, more than 70% to 75% of the value of your property, they are relatively relaxed.
 However, they’re going to charge you a rate which reflects the risk.